frankmorara/CurrencyConverter/README.md

 # CurrencyConverter
-A currency converter app that converts entered currency into the checked radio button and displays the value in Kenyan Shilings.Inspired by the TipCalculator from Kotlin basics.
+#A currency converter app that converts entered currency into the checked radio button and displays the value in Kenyan Shillings.
+#Inspired by the TipCalculator from Kotlin basics.